 Explore just one of our more than 6,500 teaching resources below!

-Here are a few ways to use this activity:
+Here are a few ways to use this song:

 Can your students recognize emotion by facial expressions and body language?
-Select an emotion and use the left and right arrows on the screen.
-Go through the different emotion images.
-Make sure the EMOTION TOGGLE is set to HIDE.
+Click the tabs to drag eyes, mouths, and more to HappyMan.
+Once they’ve created a face, students can compare their HappyMan emotions with the other preset faces by clicking the smiley face icon.
 See if students can describe the character’s emotions by his facial expression and body language.
 What kinds of feelings do we associate with tears?
 What feelings might a big smile indicate?

 Label the Emotions

+Select an emotion from the word wall to begin.
 Use the EMOTION TOGGLE to reveal the emotion names.
 You will then see each emotion name with its image.
-Discuss with your students why the character might be feeling that emotion.
-What about the characters’ face and body language makes him appear surprised?
+Discuss with your students why HappyMan might be feeling that emotion.
+What about the character’s face and body language makes him appear surprised?
 Or annoyed?
 By learning how to differentiate emotions, students can properly express their feelings!